mc idp ldap accesskey create-with-login

 Required

-The of an AIStor deployment configured for AD/LDAP integration.
+The FQDN or IP address of an AIStor deployment configured for AD/LDAP integration.

 --access-key